-84: Hushed, whispering rom outside the tower - 'Awake, master.
-Death cannot hold you.'
+84: Hushed, whispering voices seem to call from outside the tower - 'Awake, master.
+Death cannot hold you.
 You go to the window and look out, but there is nothing but the night and the howling wind.

 Something stirs behind you.
 You freeze at the sound, then slowly turn...
 Slank has risen again, but altered now to his true form - he is much smaller than before, stooped, almost frail.
 His face is grey and lined, twisted and misshapen such that the hollow sockets of his eyes are not level.
 The effect is even more horrible than his previous appearance.